Skip to Main Content

 This post from the London School of Economics and Political Science (LSE) contains strategies which authors can use to preserve their anonymity for the peer review process, including:

-Where publishers allow use of generative AI tools with research publications, disclosure of your use may be a requirement for transparency (see the Read publisher statements tab for more).
+Where publishers allow use of generative AI tools with research publications, disclosure of your use may be a requirement for transparency (see Publisher statements on using AI for more).

 As this recent example from the journal Surfaces and Interfaces shows, issues can creep in when care isn't taken - in this case, part of the conversation with the AI tool was included in the final product: